 A no-limit or pot-limit betting structure for a game gives it a different character from limit poker, requiring a separate set of rules in many situations.
 All the rules for limit games apply to no-limit and pot-limit games, except as noted in this section.
 No-limit means that the amount of a wager is limited only by the table stakes rule, so any part or all of a player's chips may be wagered.
 The rules of no-limit play also apply to pot-limit play, except that a bet may not exceed the pot size.
-The player is responsible for determining the pot size at no-limit, not the dealer.
-The dealer is responsible for determining the pot size at pot-limit, and should enforce the pot-size cap on wagers without waiting to be asked to do so by a player.
+The maximum amount a player can raise is the amount in the pot after the call is made.
+Therefore, if a pot is \$100, and someone makes a \$50 bet, the next player can call \$50 and raise the pot \$200, for a total wager of \$250.
 For those rules that apply only to no-limit and pot-limit lowball, see the sub-section at the end of "Section 11 - Lowball."